 Do you have nursery care?

 Yes.
-During the Sunday School hour and 10:30 service a staffed nursery is available.
+During the 9:00 am worship service, a staffed nursery is available.
 Follow the signs, or ask a greeter and he or she would be happy to help you find it.

 What is the worship service like?

 Worship at Beautiful Savior is Christ-centered, biblical, and sacramental.
 We follow an ancient pattern of worship called a liturgy, which involves a variety of responsive readings, ceremonies, and ritual actions that lead us into God’s presence.

 Our music is generally accompanied by organ, though we freely use additional instrumentation (guitar, cello, violin, etc.), and most of the liturgy is also chanted or sung.